ravindasenarath/azure-is/README.md

  - Easy to Use : Integrated in Azure portal and use same credentials, support contact and billing as azure services.
  - Customize virtual networks : Support private DNS domains.
 Allow to use your own domain names in private virtual networks, rather than stuck with azure provided names.
  - Alias records : Can use to refer to Azure resoruce.
 If IP address of underlying resource change.
 Alias points to service instance, service instance associate with and IP address

+## AZ-104: Manage identities and governance in Azure